WELCOME TO THE DEPARTMENT OF HOUSING

 - In-house spa services available to the entire RUSVM Community

-It is RUSVM's policy that all students living off campus must select off-campus housing from listed properties, which is further explained below.
+It is Ross Vet's policy that all students living off campus must select off-campus housing from listed properties, which is further explained below.
 For additional information, please do not hesitate to contact us at firstname.lastname@example.org.

-RUSVM has worked alongside landlords and property managers to establish minimum security standards with the aim of reducing burglaries and break-ins where our students live off campus.
-The properties published on the RUSVM Housing website, the “listed properties”, have met these standards.
+Ross Vet has worked alongside landlords and property managers to establish minimum security standards with the aim of reducing burglaries and break-ins where our students live off campus.
+The properties published on the Ross University School of Veterinary Medicine Off-Campus Housing website, the “Listed Properties,” have met these standards.

-To enhance the safety and security of RUSVM students, the University requires all new students and those transitioning out of campus housing to obtain housing in listed properties.
+To enhance the safety and security of Ross Vet students, Ross Vet requires all new students and those students transitioning out of campus housing to obtain housing in Listed Properties.

-While living in listed properties will not eliminate the risk of an incident, the University believes this course of action is necessary to enhance the safety and security of the RUSVM community members and allow more effective deployment of our security forces.
+While living in Listed Properties will not eliminate the risk of an incident, the University believes this course of action may enhance the safety and security of the Ross Vet community members and allow more effective deployment of our security forces.

-Failure to comply with this policy may result in action by RUSVM.
+Failure to comply with this policy may result in action by Ross Vet.
 Please refer to the policy within the RUSVM student handbook to review the full policy to ensure your understanding and compliance.

-Properties are not listed for a number of reasons, including non-compliance with the RUSVM’s security standards, location (may be in a deserted area or outside of the RUSVM Safety and Security Department patrol zone) or as a result of prior student issues with the landlord or property manager.
+There are many properties that are not listed for a number of reasons, including but not limited to the properties failing to comply with Ross Vet's security standards, location (may be in a deserted area or outside of the Ross University School of Veterinary Medicine Safety and Security Department patrol zone) or as a result of prior issues between Ross Vet students and the landlord or property manager.

-Our Off-Campus Housing website offers a selection of listed properties for approved incoming students, for students living on island and for faculty members who are in need of housing.
-Students select the accommodations of their choice from the listed properties: the Housing Department does not assign housing to students.
+Our Off-Campus Housing website offers a selection of Listed Properties for approved incoming students, for students living on island and for faculty members who are in need of housing.
+Students have sole control over selecting the accommodations of their choice from the listed properties.
+The Ross University School of Veterinary Medicine Housing Department does not assign housing to students and is therefore not responsible for the terms of the lease between the landlord or property manager and student/tenant.
 We are here to assist you from your planning stages to move to the island right through to your move off island.

 Off-Campus Housing Tips

-- Determine your budget for an RUSVM listed propertyDecide whether you want to live alone or with a roommate
+- Determine your budget for an Ross Vet listed propertyDecide whether you want to live alone or with a roommate

 - Determine the area where you want to live (i.e. near or farther away from campus).
 Consider the cost of a car into your budget, even if you intend to live close to campus.

-- Begin your search for your RUSVM listed property.
+- Begin your search for your Ross Vet listed property.

 Neighborhoods with listed properties close to campus: